raincuhh/sapore_dell_italia/docs/installation.md

    ```

 6. **Start WAMP**
    Launch the WampServer.
-Ensure that the server is running, as it is required to handle the PHP endpoints for your application.
+Ensure that the server is running, as it is required to handle the PHP endpoints for the application.

 7. **Access the Application**
    Open your web browser and navigate to: